whluo/whluo.github.io/_pages/about.md

 # Updates
 - 2025/02: &nbsp; Three papers accepted by CVPR 2025.
-- 2025/01: &nbsp; I will serve as Associate Editor for IEEE TIP.
+- 2025/01: &nbsp; I will serve as Associate Editor for IEEE Transactions on Image Processing.
 - 2025/01: &nbsp; Two papers accepted by ICLR 2025.
 - 2025/01: &nbsp; Uni-MoE accepted by TPAMI.
 - 2024/12: &nbsp; Invited to serve as Area Chair for IJCAI 2025.